-If your dog is feeling stressed or unhappy, it’s not always easy for him to make his feelings known.
-As owners, it’s up to us to be alert to signs of stress in dogs and help them through their fears.
-Read on to find out more about the causes of canine anxiety, learn how to recognise the symptoms, and discover some simple ways to reduce stress in dogs.
+When our dogs are feeling stressed or unhappy, it’s not always easy for them to let us know.
+As owners, it’s up to us to be alert to any signs of stress and help them through their fears.
+Read on to find out more about the causes of canine anxiety, learn how to recognise the signs of stress in dogs, and discover some simple ways to reduce your pet’s stress.

 What causes stress in dogs?

 There are many different reasons why our dogs may feel stressed or anxious.
 Some common reasons include:

 - Changes in household dynamics, such as a death, a move or a new baby.

 - Additional noise at home, such as having building work done.

 - A lack of routine and inconsistent handling.

 - Older dogs may be less tolerant of change and may avoid social interaction, while dementia can have an effect on anxiety levels.
 Joint or muscle pain can also be very stressful.

 - Changes in your work patterns.
 If you have been working from home, your dog might not be used to having people around constantly.
 If you then return to work, this could lead to separation anxiety.

 Tell-tale signs of stress in dogs